Participatory Student Building Project Spinelli Mannheim / Atelier U20

 -

-Structural EngineeringStudents of Atelier U20, Faculty of Architecture, TU Kaiserslautern
+- Architecture:Students of Atelier U20, Faculty of Architecture, TU Kaiserslautern

-DirectionTimber Construction, Jun.Prof.
+- Direction:Timber Construction, Jun.Prof.
 Stefan Krötsch / Structure and Material, Prof. Dr.-Ing.
 Jürgen Graf / Digital Tools, Jun.Prof.
 Andreas Kretzer

-Research AssistantsSebastian Rauch (site supervision), Christian Weisgerber
+- Research Assistants:Sebastian Rauch (site supervision), Christian Weisgerber

-StudentsJohannes Ackermann, Soheyl Aslani, Sandra Gressung, Sonja Hiegle, Annika Koch, Alina Kohl, Tobias Kohlstruck, Bei Liu, Konrad Peter, Viktor Poteschkin, Sascha Ritschel, Arved Sartorius, Manuel Scheib, Nicolas Treitz, Tobias Vogel, Lukas Weber, Lu Yuan, Ying Zhang
+- Students:Johannes Ackermann, Soheyl Aslani, Sandra Gressung, Sonja Hiegle, Annika Koch, Alina Kohl, Tobias Kohlstruck, Bei Liu, Konrad Peter, Viktor Poteschkin, Sascha Ritschel, Arved Sartorius, Manuel Scheib, Nicolas Treitz, Tobias Vogel, Lukas Weber, Lu Yuan, Ying Zhang

-VolunteersManneh Alassan, Barry Alieu, Momodou Bah, Lamin Bakare, Alhagie Darboe, Ousman Dema, Abubacarr Gagigo, Yankuba Gitteh, Amanuel Habtom, Fatti Ismael, Lucky Iyare, Adama Jallow, Dawda Jallow, Demba Jawo, Hamadi Runda Jawo, Haruna Jawo, Kebiru Danlad Momoh, Luke Okoeguale, Ifeanyi Okolie, Stanley Okoro, Emmanuel Onyemarin, Sanna Sacka, Sanyang Seiney, Dembo Tunkara, Bright Uwubuedere
+- Volunteers:Manneh Alassan, Barry Alieu, Momodou Bah, Lamin Bakare, Alhagie Darboe, Ousman Dema, Abubacarr Gagigo, Yankuba Gitteh, Amanuel Habtom, Fatti Ismael, Lucky Iyare, Adama Jallow, Dawda Jallow, Demba Jawo, Hamadi Runda Jawo, Haruna Jawo, Kebiru Danlad Momoh, Luke Okoeguale, Ifeanyi Okolie, Stanley Okoro, Emmanuel Onyemarin, Sanna Sacka, Sanyang Seiney, Dembo Tunkara, Bright Uwubuedere

-Local Construction FirmsBauunternehmung Streib GmbH, Mannheim; Handwerkscenter Holz GmbH, Mannheim; Edgar Körber GmbH, Mannheim; SAM Truck GmbH, Kempten
+- Local Construction Firms:Bauunternehmung Streib GmbH, Mannheim; Handwerkscenter Holz GmbH, Mannheim; Edgar Körber GmbH, Mannheim; SAM Truck GmbH, Kempten

-From the architect.
+Text description provided by the architects.
 Due to bureaucratic procedures, refugees arriving in Germany are condemned to sustain a long period of passiveness.
 In the refugee camp on the location of the former American Spinelli Barracks in Mannheim, they are well provided with the bare essentials, but the immediate surroundings are quite desolate and lack quality of common spaces.

 In this situation, the project „Building Together – Learning Together“ came into being.
 18 students of the Faculty of Architecture at TU Kaiserslautern built a community centre together with 25 refugees.
 The refugees were given the opportunity to actively shape their environment and acquire new skills, which will be useful, even if they cannot stay in Germany on a permanent basis.
 The students were able to make an active and positive contribution to the refugee crisis.
 As future architects they contribute expertise that may appear luxurious in a refugee camp at first glance, but is even more important upon closer inspection: the creation of pleasant places and high-quality architecture.